odkr/pandoc-zotxt.lua/man/pandoc-zotxt.lua.md

 that file to the document's "bibliography" metadata field, so that **pandoc** picks up those sources.
 The biblography is stored as a JSON file, so the filename must end with ".json".
-You can safely set "zotero-bibliography" *and* "bibliography" at the same time.
+You can safely set "zotero-bibliography" and "bibliography" at the same time.
+But you will need to make sure that citation keys are unique accross files.

 **pandoc-zotxt.lua** interprets relative filenames as relative to the directory of the first input file that you pass to **pandoc** or, if you